RoganDawes/P4wnP1/README.md

 This payload plants a **backdoor which allows to access a command shell with SYSTEM level privileges from the Windows Lockscreen**.
 Once planted, the shell is triggered by sticky keys.

-The payload itself i purely keyboard based.
+The payload itself is purely keyboard based.
 The widely known approach to achieve the payloads's goal, is to replace the `sethc.exe` file.
 Anyway, this payload does the change based on a registry hack (Debugger property of Image execution options).
 This means the attack is less noisy, as the filesystem doesn't get touched directly.
 Additionally the payload shows how to **use P4wnP1's keyboard triggers**.
 Pressing NUMLOCK multiple times plants the backdoor, while pressing SCROLLLOCK multiple times removes the backdoor again.
-Last but not least, the attack demoes a simple **UAC bypass**, as the PowerShell session used has to be ran with elevated privilegs.
+Last but not least, the attack demoes a simple **UAC bypass**, as the PowerShell session used has to be ran with elevated privileges.

-The attack requires an unlocked target runned by an Administrator account.
+The attack requires an unlocked target run by an Administrator account.

 The payload demoed here isn't published yet.